Wobblyyyy/Pathfinder2/readme.md

 This library is still in active development.
 There's a lot of placeholders and a lot of missing documentation.
 You will most certainly encounter one or two bugs.
 Actually, maybe a little more than one or two.

+<h2 align="Center">Documentation</h2>

+Please see the [Pathfinder2 Documentation Portal](https://google.com), or continue scrolling to access the quickstart.
+The documentation portal should contain just about everything you need to know, and it's probably the best place to start if you're confused.

 <h2 align="center">Documentation Style</h2>

 Okay.
 I'm gonna be real with you.
 Although, yes - I could type out all the documentation for this project exactly as I